joopdo/drm-vc4-grabber/README.md

-# Hyperion DRM VC4 screen grabber
+# Hyperion & HyperHDR DRM VC4 screen grabber

 This is an experimental attempt to capture a screenshot from a Raspberry Pi that is rendering using the [Direct Rendering